"The new Kia Cee’d competes strongly on space, style and quality – plus Kia's excellent warranty."

-The Kia Cee’d gets a wide range of economical petrol and diesel engines to choose from and although they aren’t particularly fast, they are relatively clean.
-If you do a lot of miles, the obvious choice would be the 1.6-litre CRDi Ecodynamics diesel, which will manage impressive mpg and emit less than 100g/km of CO2 – making it free from road-tax.
-The smaller 1.4 diesel offers no economy gains, and, given the very slight price advantage, it's best avoided.
-There's an automatic option, too, but it's only available on the 1.6-litre engines.
-Buy a Cee’d and you’ll be able to keep unexpected bills in check, thanks to pre-paid servicing plans and a comprehensive seven-year warranty – just be aware that resale prices won’t be as competitive as on a VW Golf or Audi A3.
+None of the wide range of petrol and diesel engines on offer in the Cee’d are especially fast, but they are all fairly clean and eco-friendly.
+If you tend to clock up a lot of miles on a regular basis, we’d recommend going for the 1.6-litre CRDi Ecodynamics diesel, which manages to return an impressive 76mpg in combined fuel economy while emitting less than 100g/km of CO2 – making it free from road tax.
+The smaller 1.4 diesel doesn’t really offer any extra economy gains, and, given the only very slight price advantage, we’d suggest avoiding it.
+There's also an automatic option, too, but it only comes with the 1.6-litre engines.
+One thing you can be sure of is that when you buy a Cee’d, any unexpected repair bills will be easily kept in check by Kia's excellent pre-paid servicing plans and comprehensive seven-year warranty – just be aware that resale prices won’t be as strong as for a VW Golf or Audi A3.

 Interior & comfort